oauthstuff/app2app-evolution/README.md

    checks what the package name of the user's default browser is.

-   A problem with the Chrome Custom Tabs is that if the user clicks on `Open in Chrome` and the OpenID Provider app is not installed but a malicious app is installed the user has to choose between Chrome and the malicious app.
+   A problem with Chrome Custom Tabs is that if the user clicks on `Open in Chrome` and the OpenID Provider app is not installed but a malicious app is installed the user has to choose between Chrome and the malicious app.